piniom/zk-llvm-ir/README.md

 ## Running the modules

 Running the project is a multi-step process.
-Most of the steps are saved in the repo, and running first steps may be skipped.
+Most of the steps are saved in the repo, and running the first steps may be skipped if wished so.

 ### Dependencies